jollySleeper/jollySleeper/README.md

 # 👋 Hello, fellow dreamer!
 Welcome to my Happy Land! 🌈

 I'm delighted you found your way to my small corner of the GitHub universe.
-Here, you'll find a collection of my projects, scripts, ideas, and a bit of my coding journey.
-I love creating things that make life a little easier, brighter and more fun!
+Here, you'll find a collection of my projects, scripts, and ideas, that make life a little easier, brighter and more fun!

 ## 🌟 About Me